ryanfortner/6.1.3-4S-downgrade/README.md

 - kdfu mode required, jailbreak device and enter kdfu mode thru kdfuapp
 - use ipsw file in releases to restore

-important note: 3utools is suspicious software and should only be run in a VM.
+take note: be sure to run 3utools through a VM... it has a suspicious history within the jailbreaking community and has been widely speculated to be spyware.

 https://www.youtube.com/watch?v=qWtzayA4wQI